19th century companies

 Access to capital

 Companies needed capital investment – money – in order to grow.
 Most of New Zealand’s early companies provided services.
 There were four overseas banks and two local banks with sizable business in the 19th century.
-In the late 1800s they each had more than £1 million (around $100 million in 2009 terms).
+In the late 19th century they each had more than £1 million (more than $200 million in 21st-century terms).

 Insurance companies and stock and station agencies were also important for finance.
 Wright Stephenson was the most important New Zealand-owned agency.
 Another national agency, Dalgetys, was English-owned.